saiamrit/DIP-IR-notes/IRE/Lecture1.md

 # Lecture 1 - Introduction to the course
+      *The End is the Beginning, the Beginning is the End*

 * Course is divided into 3 parts :
   - Introduction (4 lectures)